ElleDavis/Redlight_Greenlight/README.md

 ## Approach Taken
 ## Unsolved Problems:
-the first color is showing up as a number ,array probably getting a randon number before the color|win-lose condition not set
+The first color is showing up as a number as the array probably getting a randon number before the color| setting player 2 & rounds

 ## Link to Hosted Site:
 https://elledavis.github.io/Redlight_Greenlight/